jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ![*Apple Macintosh 1984*](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e3/Macintosh_128k_transparency.png/205px-Macintosh_128k_transparency.png "Apple Macintosh")

    X has a definate advantage in that it is very mature and very stable for better or worse.
 In the diagram earlier in the chapter you can see one of X's major faults.
 It was designed not with a desktop GUI in mind, those didn't exist at the time.
 Every desktop element is a client that has to make calls to the X server in order to render any changes to the screen.
-This adds extra layers of overhead and also becomes a [security issue](http://www.windowsecurity.com/whitepapers/unix_security/Securing_X_Windows.html#3.0 "Security Issues") with an X client being able to connect unauthenticated in somecases to other X servers.
+This adds extra layers of overhead and also becomes a [security issue](http://www.windowsecurity.com/whitepapers/unix_security/Securing_X_Windows.html#3.0 "Security Issues") with an X client being able to connect unauthenticated in somecases to other X servers remotely on the network.

 ### Project Wayland

   In the late part of the 2000s, then Red Hat engineer Kristian Høgsberg, began to reimagine the nature of the Linux GUI compositor with a simpler desktop driven protocol.
-With the help of other senior X.Org developers they began to create a succsor proejct to the X project.
+With the help of other senior X.Org developers they began to create a successor proejct to the X project.
 By 2012 they had their first code release usable for beta testing.
 This project was called [Wayland](http://wayland.freedesktop.org "Wayland").
 The famous architect of the City of Chicago Daniel Burnham once said, *"Make no little plans.
 They have no magic to stir men's blood and probably will not themselves be realized."*  Every single desktop environment and window manager runs on X--this means rewritting or extending every single graphical toolkit and graphical developemnt environemnt out there.
 The Wayland project had that just in mind.
 What is Wayland then?

    > *"Wayland is a protocol for a compositor to talk to its clients as well as a C library implementation of that protocol.
 The compositor can be a standalone display server running on Linux kernel modesetting and evdev input devices, an X application, or a wayland client itself.
 The clients can be traditional applications, X servers (rootless or fullscreen) or other display servers."* [Wayland Project](http://wayland.freedesktop.org/ "Wayland Project")